alemelis/sd-webui-ar/README.md

 ## Calculator Panel
 Use the calculator to determine new width or height values based on the aspect ratio of source dimensions.
-- Click calculator button to show or hide the aspect ratio calculator
+- Click `Calc` to show or hide the aspect ratio calculator
 - Set the source dimensions:
   - Enter manually, or
   - Click ⬇️ to get source dimentions from txt2img/img2img sliders, or